Bandwidth/ap-docs/bxml/callBacks/incomingCall.md

 When your account is configured to use BXML, by setting the [application](../../methods/applications/applications.md) with `{ "autoAnswer": true }` and `{ "callbackHttpMethod": "GET" }`.
 For each incoming call to your Bandwidth Phone Number, Bandwidth will send your server configured as the `incomingCallUrl` both an `incomingCall` event immediately followed by an [`answer`](answer.md) event.

-⚠️ **Your server should only reply with HTTP 2xx to the incomingCall event.
+⚠️ **Your server should reply with HTTP 200 to the incomingCall event.
 BXML will only be processed in response to the [answer](answer.md) event**

 ### Properties
 | Property  | Description                                                                                                                                                  |